-- a foundation of knowledge and study for those young people who wish to enter the tourism industry as a careeer; - continuing professional development for those already employed in the tourism sector.
+3a foundation of knowledge and study for those young people who wish to enter the tourism industry as a careeer; ? continuing professional development for those already employed in the tourism sector.
 Referring to the terms education and training, we must make several observations.
-The term training is generally seens as a narrower of the two, focusing on gaining skills which are specific to particular jobs.
+The term 3training is generally seens as a narrower of the two, focusing on gaining skills which are specific to particular jobs.
 Traditionally, education is often seen as a broader matter, concerned with raising the general intellectual capability of the individuals.
-Education and training are relevant to all levels of employment within tourism, from routine operational work to high-level strategic management, being complicated in tourism since there are so many different sectors, with their own needs (airlines, hotels, retail travel, visitors attractions, tour operators and management).
+Education and 3training are relevant to all levels of employment within tourism, from routine operational work to high-level strategic management, being complicated in tourism since there are so many 3different sectors, with their own needs (airlines, hotels, retail travel, visitors attractions, tour operators and destination management).
 In our paper, we will use both terms training and professional development in order to describe the gathering of skills specific to certain jobs.

-The close connection and familiarity with tourism, recreation, business and leisure equips one to pursue a career in a number of tourism-related fields.
+The close connection and 8familiarity with tourism, recreation, business and leisure equips one to pursue a career in a number of 1tourism-related fields.
 Even during times of severe economic downturn, tourism has performed well.
 Tourism skills and trainings are critically needed and there are many opportunities available in a multitude of fields.
 Because tourism is very fragmented and each sector has many job opportunities and career paths, it is virtually impossible to list and describe all the jobs one might consider in this large field.
-However, the following areas might be taken into consideration when a person is interested in tourism:
+However, the following areas might be taken into consideration when a person is interested in tourism: ? airlines industry - 8a major travel industry employer, offering a host of hobs at many levels, ranging from entry level to top management; ?

-- airlines industry a major travel industry employer, offering a host of hobs at many levels, ranging from entry level to top management; - bus companies require management personnel, ticket agents, sales representatives, tour representatives, hostesses, information clerks, bus drivers etc: - cruise companies job opportunities include those of sales representatives, market research and recreation directors; - railroads hire passenger service representatives, sales representatives, reservation clerks, conductors, firemen and station agents; - rental car companies are becoming an important segment of the travel industry, requiring reservation agents, rental sales agents, service agents, mechanics and regional managers;
+1 bus companies - require management personnel, ticket agents, sales representatives, tour representatives, hostesses, information clerks, bus drivers etc; ? cruise companies - 8job opportunities include those of sales representatives, market research and recreation directors; ? railroads - hire 1passenger service representatives, sales representatives, reservation clerks, conductors, firemen and station agents; ?